dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

   AWS_DEFAULT_REGION: "<your-region>"
 ```

-You will need to create two new secrets in your repository:
+Create two new secrets in your repository:

 - `AWS_ACCESS_KEY_ID` - Your AWS access key ID
 - `AWS_SECRET_ACCESS_KEY` - Your AWS secret access key

-You will also need to update the `provider.tf` file to use the AWS backend, the following block should be added to the `terraform` block:
+Update the `provider.tf` file to use the AWS backend.
+The following block should be added to the `terraform` block:

 ```hcl
   backend "s3" {